okohll/abdocs/content/docs/fields/field-types/special-field-types/file/document-templates.md

 ### Using Apache Velocity features

 In the examples above are some uses of simple programming code.
 A full reference for what you can do with the Apache Velocity language is here: https://velocity.apache.org/engine/2.3/user-guide.html

+## Debugging
+While editing a record, hold down the Shift key while pressing the Generate button for the file.
+A HTML file will then be generated instead of a PDF.
+You can then open that to see the generated HTML, debug CSS etc.